Calculating Values for New Fields

 5. Assign Values with the AttributeValueMapper

-Now that we know the values, we need to add an AttributeValueMapper map to those values.
+Now that we know the values, we need to add an AttributeValueMapper to map them.
 Click on the connection line between the reader and writer feature types to select it.
 Then add an AttributeValueMapper to the canvas by typing “AttributeValueMapper” to bring up the list of FME Transformers in the Quick Add Search.
 Select the AttributeValueMapper from the list of Transformers by double-clicking or by using the arrow keys and the Enter key to add it.

 AVQuickAdd.png